 In the event of a bubble or the whole school having to isolate or in the event of a lockdown; St Thomas' children will access their learning via Google Classrooms.
 We will provide learning opportunities, lessons & resources for maths, English and one other subject each day.
 The children's work will be looked at by their teacher every day and relevant & necessary comments given via Google Classrooms or email.
 Where parents have indicated the need for hard copies of these lessons, we will endeavour to provide these.

 We encourage children to read from the very beginning.
 We aim to share an enjoyment of language, both spoken and written, and to develop the ability to communicate in speech and writing.
 Children are surrounded by opportunities for reading; books, pictures and displays encourage their interest in the written word.

 At the start of the year we assess children's reading levels and encourage children to choose a leveled book that appeals to them to start them on their reading journey.
-In 2020-21 the school invested substantially in a new whole-school resource, Oxford Reading Tree, which not only supports all children across the school but enables teachers to provide small focused interventions for children who are finding reading a bit tricky.
+The school has invested substantially in a new whole-school resource, Oxford Reading Tree, which not only supports all children across the school but enables teachers to provide small focused interventions for children who are finding reading a bit tricky.
 Children are encouraged to read independently for pleasure and for information and to be critical of what they read.

 Click on the link for ideas to support reading at home.

 Written work is encouraged for a variety of purposes e.g. poetry, imaginative prose, reporting, recording etc. We give full emphasis to basic skills, such as spelling, punctuation, handwriting, and the development of study skills.